fadarboye/Intro-To-Git/PAGE 3.md

 # Creating a Directory

-Certainly!
-To create a Directory on GitHub, follow these steps:
+To create a Directory on your local device, you will need to follow these steps:

 ## Create a Cats 📂